chxjames/DGSpace-Project/README.md

 - Token expiry: 24 hours
 - Verification codes expire in 15 minutes
 - Passwords hashed with bcrypt (12 rounds)
-- TOTP 2FA is implemented in `totp_service.py` but not yet exposed in the UI
+- TOTP 2FA is implemented in `totp_service.py` with API endpoints for setup/verify/disable
+- STL files stored with UUID filenames to prevent path traversal